 Verdict on the Comfort Zone

 Comfort zones typically carry a negative connotation and a generally disgraceful undertone.
 Comfort zones are referred to as the place where nothing is achieved, and stagnation is bred.
 While there is legitimate reason for these ideas, I don’t know that they capture the full concept of a comfort zone.
-Inevitably, there will always be times when individuals must be willing to leave their comfort zone behind to pursue what excites them; this includes embracing the fear of uncertainty and accepting all of the consequences associated with taking risks (Crust & Keegan, 2010; Brown, 2008).
+Inevitably, there will always be times when individuals must be willing to leave their comfort zone behind if they want to pursue “greatness” in any given domain; this includes embracing the fear of uncertainty and accepting all of the consequences associated with taking risks (Crust & Keegan, 2010; Brown, 2008).
 The blessing and curse of life is that these moments, leaving the safety and security of our comfort zones, will be required at some point.
-However, I don’t believe that is to say that our comfort zones should be always be frowned upon.
-In fact, I would argue that our comfort zones are very necessary and it’s not about whether or not we have them, rather it’s about how we use them.
+However, I don’t believe that is to say that our comfort zones should always be frowned upon.
+In fact, I would argue that our comfort zones are serve a distinct purpose, and it’s not about whether or not we have them, rather it’s about how we use them.

 There is a reason that people’s comfort zones exist and to shame them seems illogical to me.
 A more formal definition of a comfort zone is “…a place or situation where one feels safe or at ease and without stress” (https://en.wikipedia.org/wiki/Comfort_zone).
 This description provides a more sensible interpretation of the concept, drawing attention to the benefits of having a comfort zone.
-Identifying the benefits does not mean comfort zones are where an individual should reside though.
-I believe understanding when and how to use your comfort zone is the solution for managing the pros and cons of retaining one and allows comfort zones to be utilized for enhancing performance.
+While there are clear benefits to having a comfort zone, I’m not at all advocating that they should be where an individual resides.
+I believe understanding when and how to use your comfort zone is the solution for managing the pros and cons of having one; this is what allows comfort zones to be strategically utilized for enhancing performance.
 I want to illustrate how comfort zones can be used more productively by posing 3 questions:

 1. What does your comfort zone consist of?